alisa-vvv/push_swap-multitester/README.md

     Enter push_swap path: ~/
 ```

-   The directory has to contain your Makefile and the checker_linux file.\
+   The directory has to contain your Makefile and the checker_linux file.
+If you want to use your own checker, just change the name in the script itself (line 60).\
    The path you enter has to be relative to your home, for example, if your push_swap directory is:

 ```